Skip to Content

 Dr. Roberta Diaz Brinton and Elizabeth Gelfand Stearns.

 Thanks to the generosity of our over 3,000 donors nationwide, The Judy Fund supports scientsists at the forefront of the fight to end Alzheimer’s.
-To date, the fund has advanced 30 Alzheimer’s Association peer-reviewed research projects, allowing dementia scientsists to pursue vital answers to important scientific questions about the disease.
+To date, the fund has advanced more than 30 Alzheimer’s Association peer-reviewed research projects, allowing dementia scientsists to pursue vital answers to important scientific questions about the disease.

 These researchers are exploring the causes of Alzheimer’s, prevention and detection strategies and the best approaches to treatment and care.
 Some of the most impactful research projects we have sponsored include: